How estimating nuisance parameters can reduce the variance (with consistent variance estimation): Examples

+The notation in Section~\ref{coarse} is the same as in Section~\ref{long}.
+Here, time-dependent outcomes of interest $Y_k$ are measured at times $0,\ldots,K+1$.
+Treatment can be initiated at any time point, and we are interested in the effect of treatment initiation regardless of whether treatment is continued later (compare with intention-to-treat). $T$ is the time of treatment initiation, with $T_i=K+1$ if patient $i$ does not initiate treatment before time $K+1$.

-Write $Y^{(\emptyset)}_{k}$ for the (possibly counterfactual, or not-observed) outcome at time $k$ without treatment, and $Y^{(m)}_{k}$ for the (possibly counterfactual) outcome at time $k$ with treatment started at time $m$.
-Coarse Structural Nested Models (SNMMs) describe contrasts between outcomes $Y^{(\emptyset)}_{k}$ and $Y^{(m)}_{k}$:
+Write $Y^{(\emptyset)}_{k}$ for the (possibly counterfactual, or not-observed) outcome at time $k$ without treatment, and $Y^{(m)}_{k}$ for the (possibly counterfactual) outcome at time $k$ with treatment initiated at time $m$.
+Time-dependent coarse Structural Nested Models (SNMMs) describe contrasts between outcomes $Y^{(\emptyset)}_{k}$ and $Y^{(m)}_{k}$:

 \begin{defn} For $k=m,\ldots, K+1$,